 Sadly, there was no sunrise to speak of.
 I then had to make the dash back to Alice for my return flight to Melbourne.

 The problem is that you really don’t want to drive at night in this part of the world.
 It’s just not safe to do so as large animals (e.g., kangaroos, cattle) tend to find their way onto the road at night.

 Apparently they do so because the asphalt retains heat longer than the surrounding landscape.

 By the time your car lights illuminate these animals it’s likely too late for all concerned.

-Do be careful and drive only during daylight hours.
+Do be careful and, please, drive only during daylight hours.

 How To Photograph Devils Marbles

 My best memory of the Devils Marbles is associated with the photo at the top of this post which I produced, I think, in the early 90’s.

 I made the photo with the incredible Leica M6 camera and a Leica-M Summicron 35 mm f/2 lens on Kodak Ektachrome Elite 100 film.